Sunday, JuLY 6, 2025

 For summer music, if you or someone you know would like to share their talents with us, please contact the office.

-Deacons will host the June birthday & anniversary celebrations this Sunday, June 8th after worship.
+Deacons will host the July birthday & anniversary celebrations Sunday, July 13th after worship.
 Please join for delicious cake and great visits with friends and family.

 We invite YOU to help us fill the pews on Sundays.
 Coffee is always ready at 9:20 AM, and on the first Sundays of the month a snack is provided.
 Sunday school is for all ages and begins at 9:30AM.
 Please bring a friend and join us for Sunday Worship at 10:30.